Essence of berlin

 Fine Dining in Berlin on a Budget

 In the past decade, the fine dining scene in Berlin has been expanding and improving swiftly.
 In 2015, the Michelin Guide awarded stars to 15 restaurants in the city.
-Fast forward five years to 2020 and Berlin now has 24 Michelin-Starred restaurants, with several swanky eateries bagging a 2nd star and Rutz, on Chausseestraße in Mitte, becoming the city’s first-ever first three-starred restaurant.
+Fast forward five years to 2020 and Berlin now has 24 Michelin-Starred restaurants, with several swanky eateries bagging a 2nd star and Rutz, on Chausseestraße in Mitte, becoming the city’s first-ever three-starred restaurant.

 Dining in Berlin is also much more accessible and affordable than the scenes in other Western European Capitals – so you can get a taste of the (very) good stuff without flatlining your bank account.
 To aid you in your quest for sophisticated satiation sans the hefty price tag, we’ve put together a list that introduces some of the more affordable fine-dining spots in the city and also showcases other casual Berlin eateries that don’t skimp on quality.
 Enjoy...